Open Bible Data Home About News OET Key

 come to,garden,my sister,my bride gathered myrrh,my with spice,my eaten honeycomb,my with honey,my drunk wine,my with milk,my

-Here, the man continues using the “garden” metaphor that he began in 4:12 and again refers to the woman’s body as a garden.
-Here the man accepts the woman’s invitation (that she gave in the previous verse) to enjoy her body.
+Here the man continues to draw an extended comparison between the woman's body and the garden that he began in 4:12.
+He accepts the woman’s invitation (that she gave in the previous verse) to enjoy her body.
 The lines I have plucked my myrrh with my spice and I have eaten my honeycomb with my honey and I have drunk my wine with my milk are all metaphors for the man enjoying the woman’s body.
-If you used similes to translate 4:12-16 you should continue to do so here.
-Alternate translation: “You who are as dear to me as a sister, my bride, I am ready to go with you and enjoy the delights of your body, it will be as though I will be gathering myrrh with my other spices, and eating my honey and honeycomb, and drinking my wine and my milk”
+If you used the alternate translation in verses 4:12-16, you should do so here also.
+Alternate translation: “You who are as dear to me as a sister, my bride, I am ready to go with you and enjoy the delights of your body; it will be as though I am gathering myrrh with my other spices, eating my honey and honeycomb, and drinking my wine and my milk”

 Note 2 topic: figures-of-speech / explicit